Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • Court confirms the separation period and that legal requirements are met

-• First Motion is recorded; case is adjourned — either for mediation or directly for the statutory waiting period
+• First Motion recorded; case adjourned for mediation or directly for the statutory waiting period

 All six Delhi Family Court complexes have dedicated mediation centres.
-Courts may refer mutual consent divorce petitions to mediation after the First Motion — particularly where the judge feels there is any scope for reconciliation, or where settlement terms appear to need review.
-This is not automatic in every case, but it is common enough that couples should factor it into their timeline.
+Courts may refer mutual consent divorce petitions to mediation after the First Motion — particularly where the judge feels any scope exists for reconciliation, or where settlement terms need review.

 • Mediation is conducted by a trained mediator at the court complex's own centre